 Homemade Apple Cider is so easy to make and tastes soooo much better than store-bought, I promise!!
+Make a huge batch of this and store it in the fridge for the whole week, if it lasts that long.

 There are a few signs of Christmas that you can always rely on, like Christmas trees popping up for sale and houses in the neighborhood being covered in lights.
 But you’ll never miss the giant stack of apple cider on display when you walk into any store after December 1st.
 That’s the official word!

 It’s that cloudy brown liquid made from fresh apples and kept unfiltered so it isn’t as pure as regular apple juice.
 And can we talk about the spices that are added, giving the cider the familiar spiced taste we all love!
 Whole cloves, ground allspice and cinnamon sticks are left steeping in the apple juice turning it into the drink we all love to sip on when you’re freezing your butt off at the Christmas parade!
+This recipe is a family one, coming from my wife’s Mom who made it when her kids were young too!
+Sometimes the classics are the best.
+Regular apple juice is warmed in a pot with some orange juice concentrate, honey, cloves, allspice and cinnamon!

 Homemade Spiced Apple Cider